THEOLOGY OF COMMUNION. Is John 6:55-56 figurative or is it literal?

 There are many words in Greek that Jesus could have used to define “eating” in that passage, but using that particular word “trogon” is a statement in itself.
 It is used only 6 times in the entire New Testament, as opposed to different words that define eating such as φάω (fao) or ἐσθίω (esthiō) — the last one being popularly used 65 times in the New Testament.

-If Jesus wanted to use another word to describe eating his body “symbolically” our Lord certainly could have avoided using this word “trogon.”
+If Jesus wanted to use another word to describe eating his body “symbolically” our Lord certainly could have avoided using the word “trogon.”
 It is not used metaphorically.

 COMMUNION IN THE FIRST CENTURY THEOLOGY AND PRACTICE :